Triplet-Watershed for Hyperspectral Image Classification: Empirical Analysis

 \section{Empirical Analysis}

 In this section, we explore the application of the watershed classifier to the hyperspectral image classification task.
-We use the standard evaluation metrics for comparison: \begin{enumerate}[label=(\roman*)] \item Overall Accuracy (OA): it measures the overall accuracy across all samples, not considering the class imbalance. \item Average Accuracy (AA): it measures the average accuracy across the classes and \item Kappa Coefficient ($\kappa$): it measures how well the estimates and groundtruth labels correspond, taking into account agreement by random chance. \end{enumerate} Three datasets are used for comparison. \begin{itemize} \item \textbf{Indian Pines (IP) :} Gathered by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS \cite{ELSEVIER:journals/rse/Green1998}) sensor over the test site in North-western Indiana.
+We use the standard evaluation metrics for comparison: \begin{enumerate}[label=(\roman*)] \item Overall Accuracy (OA): it measures the overall accuracy across all samples, not considering the class imbalance. \item Average Accuracy (AA): it measures the average accuracy across the classes and \item Kappa Coefficient ($\kappa$): it measures how well the estimates and groundtruth labels correspond, taking into account agreement by random chance. \end{enumerate} Four datasets are used for comparison. \begin{itemize} \item \textbf{Indian Pines (IP) :} Gathered by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS \cite{ELSEVIER:journals/rse/Green1998}) sensor over the test site in North-western Indiana.
 This data set contains 224 spectral bands within a wavelength range of $0.4 \text{ to } 2.5 \times 10^{-6}$ meters.
 The 24 bands covering region of water absorption are removed.
 The image spatial dimension is $145\times 145$, and there are $16$ classes not all mutually exclusive. \item \textbf{Kennedy Space Centre (KSC) :} The Kennedy Space Center (KSC) data set was gathered on March 23, 1996 by AVIRIS \cite{ELSEVIER:journals/rse/Green1998} with wavelengths ranging from $0.4 \text{ to } 2.5\times 10^{-6}$ meters.
 176 spectral bands are used for analysis after removal of some low signal-to-noise ratio (SNR) bands and water absorption bands.
 13 classes representing the various land cover types that occur in this environment are defined for the site. \item \textbf{University of Pavia (UP) :} Acquired by the ROSIS \cite{doi:conference/Kunkel1988} sensor during a flight campaign over Pavia, northern Italy.
 The number of spectral bands is 103 for Pavia University and is of size $610\times 610$ pixels.
-The ground truth identifies 9 classes. \end{itemize} We preprocess the datasets using principal component analysis (PCA) \cite{doi:journals/Karl1901} to obtain orthogonal components.
-We use $200$ principle components for IP, $176$ for KSC and $103$ for UP datasets.
+The ground truth identifies 9 classes. \item { \textbf{University of Houston (UH) :} This dataset was acquired over the University of Houston campus and the neighbouring urban area.
+This dataset was captures with a spatial resolution of 2.5m and with 144 spectral bands in the 380 nm to 1050 nm region.
+This has $15$ groundtruth classes.
+The dataset can be obtained from \url{https://hyperspectral.ee.uh.edu/?page_id=459}\footnote{Accessed on 30 April 2021.}.} \end{itemize} We preprocess the datasets using principal component analysis (PCA) \cite{doi:journals/Karl1901} to obtain orthogonal components.
+We use $200$ principal components for IP, $176$ for KSC, $103$ for UP and $144$ for UH datasets.
 The train/test split is obtained randomly using $10\%$ for training and $90\%$ for testing.